multi-learn/summit/docs/source/tutorials/example1.rst

 | label_7 |  0.40  |  0.40  |  0.40  |  0.40  |
 +---------+--------+--------+--------+--------+

-So this means that the view 1 should make at least 40% error on label 1 and 65% on label 2.
+So this means that the View 1 should make at least 40% error on label 1 and 65% on label 2.

 Getting started
 ---------------